jeeliz/jeelizGlanceTracker/README.md

 ### HTTPS only!

-The tracker requires the user's webcam video feed through `MediaStream API`.
+The tracker requires the user's camera video feed through `MediaStream API`.
 So your application should be hosted with a HTTPS server (even with a self-signed certificate).
 It won't work at all with unsecure HTTP, even locally with some web browsers.

 ### The scripts